The Beacon of Central Vancouver Island

 The Bastion is open 7 days a week from May long weekend through Labour Day.
 Group tours of the Bastion are available for booking during the off-season.

-Please Note: Due to COVID-19 the Bastion will be closed for the Summer 2020 season.
-Cannon firings will still occur at 12 noon on Fridays, Saturdays and Stat Holidays until Labour Day.
+Please Note: Due to COVID-19 the Bastion will be closed for the Summer 2020 season and unavailable for tours in the off season.
+Cannon firings are cancelled until further notice.